tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/magic/docs/en/README.txt

              RGB values to a Uint32 'pixel' value appropriate to the destination surface.)

+           * Uint32 xorpixel(SDL_Surface * surf, int x, int y)
+             Applies an XOR (exclusive-or) operation to the pixel at coordinates (x,y) of the SDL_Surface.
+Applying an XOR again at the same position will return the pixel to the original value.
+             Useful for displaying temporary 'rubberband' lines, outlines, and crosshairs, while utilizing a Magic Tool.

            * SDL_Surface * scale(SDL_Surface * surf, int w, int h,
              int keep_aspect)
              This accepts an existing SDL surface and creates a new one